Fear Before: Art Damage (2004–2005)

-The Always Open Mouth (2006-2007)
+The Always Open Mouth (2006–2007)

 In June 2006, the band played at the 7 Angels 7 Plagues Reunion Show, and in August they played at the Dirt Fest.

 Their third studio album, The Always Open Mouth, was released on September 19, 2006.
 Fischer explains that the title of the album refers to people who act like "An all-knowing super being from another realm sent here to save us all, or be a fucking loud mouth bigot.
 They are The Always Open Mouth."
 This album marks a considerably different sound from previous recordings, containing a much more experimental side with more emphasis on antiphony between the lead vocalist Marion, and guitarist/vocalist Fisher, and a considerably lesser amount of screaming.
 It is described as "boldly experimental and brimming with musical complexity".
 The band has replied to fan response that found the album to be a large departure from the sound of Art Damage by stating that they "just wanted to do something we hadn't done before."

 The first single from the album was the song "Taking Cassandra to the End of the World Party", and a video was also filmed with director David Bell.
 The song references the Greek legend of Cassandra, a woman who possessed the gift of prophecy, but was cursed by the fact that no one would believe her tellings.

 Proff left the band to pursue a teaching career and drummer Clayton "Goose" Holyoak, guitarist Zach "Binks" Hutchings, and guitarist/keyboardist Billy Johnson were added.

 From October 2006 to December 2006, the band played with previous tour-mates Norma Jean, and Between the Buried and Me, on the first ever Radio Rebellion Tour.
 In March 2007, the band played a portion of the Russian Circles Plan Midwest Tour and played one day at the Appalachian Annihilation Festival.
 That month the band again changed their lineup.
-They stated that Billy Johnson (touring guitarist) left the band due to personal reasons.
+They stated that Billy Johnson (touring guitarist) left the band for personal reasons.

 In July/August 2007 the band embarked on their first headlining tour with 65daysofstatic, This Will Destroy You, and Hot Cross as support.
 For this tour they released a limited edition EP entitled A Little Less Teeth, featuring live sessions, outtakes, and demos.

 The band had planned to release a DVD titled Absolute Past, Absolute Future with an estimated release date of Spring 2007.
 The DVD would cover the band's touring before they recorded The Always Open Mouth and the two months spent in Seattle recording the album.
 Fear Before the March of Flames explained that the DVD will not be "random live footage from four years [...] followed by random live footage from three years ago".
 Absolute Past, Absolute Future would be presented in documentary form, telling the history of the band chronologically.
 However, the footage was lost and the release was scrapped.